 Anyone claiming a fuel tax refund must apply for a refund permit before or at the time of filing their first refund claim.
-Applicants must complete and submit the Gasoline/Special Fuel Tax Refund Permit Application (DR 7189).
+Applicants must complete and submit form DR 7189.
 Upon approval of the application, the Department will issue to the applicant a refund permit number and refund claim forms with the approved exemption percentage, discussed later in this publication.
 Refund permits may not be transferred from the applicant to any other person.